 This course is designed for communications professionals and practitioners who are new or relatively new to campaign planning.

 Campaign managers, Consultation managers, Resident engagement professionals, Communications officers and managers, PR managers and officers are all welcome to attend.

 What should I expect?

-A run-through of behaviour change theory and techniques.
+A run-through of campaign planning tools and strategies.

 Examination of case studies showing effective behaviour change in practice.